Rameh: Ottoman period

-In 1517, Rameh was with the rest of Palestine incorporated into the Ottoman Empire after it was captured from the Mamluks, and by 1596, it was a village under the administration of the nahiya ("subdistrict") of Akka (Acre), part of Safad Sanjak, with a population of 96 households, all Muslim.
+In 1517, Rameh was with the rest of Palestine incorporated into the Ottoman Empire after it was captured from the Mamluks.
+In 1596 (or 1548–1549), it was administratively part of the nahiya (subdistrict) of Akka (Acre), part of Safad Sanjak, with a population of 96 households, all Muslim.
 It paid taxes on silk spinning (dulab harir), goats, beehives, and a press that was used for processing either olives or grapes, in addition to paying a fixed, or lump sum; a total 21,986 akçe.
 Half of the revenue went to a waqf (religious endowment).
+In 1573 Rameh and other Safed-area villages were raided in a joint assault by men from another grouping of Safed-area villages including Majd al-Krum, the Shihabs of Wadi al-Taym and the Bedouin chief Mansur ibn Furaykh of the Beqaa Valley.
+The attack concluded after two or three days with fifty or sixty slain.